The perfect mix of modern comforts and charming old town vibes, we uncover this gem of a destination just a short 4-hour flight from Singapore.

-Laotian Kip is hard to find outside the country so bring US dollars and exchange them once you land.
+Money Exchange: Laotian Kip (₭) is hard to find outside the country so bring US dollars and exchange them once you land.
 The airport’s rate was actually better than what’s offered in town.

-Landing at 5pm local time, famished, we headed straight for the local night market on Sisavangvong road once check-in was settled.
+Landing at 5pm local time*, famished, we head straight for the local night market on Sisavangvong road.

 If you’re craving for something sweet, try the mini coconut pancakes or grab some pastries from the Oui bakery in front of Indigo House — I loved the banana cake!